Updated October 17, 2020

 An Open Letter to the Unification Church from a former 2nd Gen.

 The other day I was visiting some childhood friends who also grew up “blessed children.”
 We realized that if the Unification Church had actually practiced “true love”, embodied God’s love and compassion, and created truly kind individuals, we would probably still believe.
-But we didn’t encounter that God of love we heard so many speeches about while in the FFWPU.
+But we didn’t encounter that God of love we heard so many speeches about while in the UC.
 In fact, we encountered the opposite.
 We encountered a God who shames and punishes his children, a love with countless conditions, and a toxic culture that is constantly creating an “us vs them” dichotomy.

 There was no room for those who were politically liberal, LGBT or gender nonconforming, or questioning their faith – and authenticity was hard to find.